Source code for colour.temperature.hernandez1999

 =====================================================================

-temperature :math:`T_{cp}` computation of given *CIE xy* chromaticity
+colour temperature :math:`T_{cp}` from specified *CIE xy* chromaticity

 coordinates using *Hernandez-Andres, Lee and Romero (1999)* method.